ahmedcodein/tictactoe/README.md

 - Header: The header contains the title of the game.
 - Main: The main contains three sections, Setup Board, Game Board and Score board.
-- Footer: The footer contains two types of information; these are; links to the author's LinkedIn and GitHub websites and second type is general disclaimer.
+- Footer: The footer contains two types of information; these are; links to the author's LinkedIn and GitHub websites and the second type of information is a general disclaimer.

 ##### 2.4.1.3.
 Preliminary naming used for HTML elements IDs and Classes